d13g0s0uz4/hacktricks/cloud-security/github-security/basic-github-information.md

 The **branch protections of a repository** can be found in _https://github.com/\<orgname>/\<reponame>/settings/branches_

-{% hint style="info" %}
-It's **not possible to set a branch protection at organization level**.
-So all of them must be declared on each repo.
+*It's **not possible to set a branch protection at organization level**.
+So all of them must be declared on each repo.*
-{% endhint %}

 Different protections can be applied to a branch (like to master):